iblancasa/kiali-tracing-tutorial/steps/03-tracing-is-broken.md

 The propagate headers are described in the [B3-multi](https://github.com/openzipkin/b3-propagation) specification.
 Also, the `x-request-id` header is used by Envoy to uniquely identify a request.
 More information in the [envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/observability/tracing).

 When those headers are propagated, the context propagation works as expected.
 Now we can observe our system from end to end!

+In this case, we have a pretty basic application (just for the demo) but... what would it happen if we have 100 microservices?
+Maybe it is not a good idea to modify all the endpoints just to have tracing.
+Would it be a better way of doing this?